Commonwealth Shared Scholarship 2025: Deadline, Acceptance Rate, Eligibility

 Selection Process for Commonwealth Scholarships

-There are some of primary and secondary indicators such as academic performance and study plan clarity that are used by the Commonwealth Scholarship Commission to select students.
+There are some primary and secondary indicators such as academic performance and study plan clarity that are used by the Commonwealth Scholarship Commission to select students.
 The criteria for selecting Indian candidates for the shared awards are mentioned below:

 • Academic merit